Avaiga/taipy-doc/docs/knowledge_base/demos/production_planning.md

 ## Page 4: Compare Cycles

-This demo also introduces the concept of ‘Cycles”.
+This demo also introduces the concept of ‘Cycles".
 In this manufacturing context, the cycle is monthly.
 This implies that scenarios are created each month.
-Only one of the generated scenarios will be chosen as the ‘official scenario’, this scenario is referred as the “Primary” scenario.
+Only one of the generated scenarios will be chosen as the ‘official scenario’, this scenario is referred as the "Primary" scenario.

 This demo already contains many scenarios generated from the previous months.
-The “Evolution of costs” bar chart displays the performance for every single “primary’ scenario generated every month for the past few years.
+The "Evolution of costs" bar chart displays the performance for every single "primary’ scenario generated every month for the past few years.
 Compare monthly stock and backorder costs from January 2021 to the present month using stacked bar charts.